 The Midlands sits at the centre of England — a region of quiet strength and subtle variety.
 From the gritstone edges of the Peak District to the rolling Shropshire Hills and the farmland of the East Midlands, it’s a landscape shaped by tradition, working land, and timeless footpaths.

-This is walking country that feels grounded.
+This is walking and adventure country that feels grounded.
 Trails lead through ancient woodlands, over windswept ridges, along rivers and canals, and into market towns that still carry the rhythms of rural life.
 It’s not dramatic, but it’s rich — full of calm, depth, and slow discovery.

 The Peak District (South & West)